The Law of Attraction Is A Con

 Even so, this story has developed a life of its own online.
 Why do you think that is?

-In 1988 a British politician and Margaret Thatcher wannabe named Edwina Currie, decided that she wasn’t satisfied with having a face that merely looked like an Ass, she wanted to talk like one too.
+In 1988 a British politician and Margaret Thatcher wannabe named Edwina Currie, decided that she wasn’t satisfied with maintaining facial expressions that merely looked like an Ass, she wanted to talk like one too.

 “Most of the egg production in this country, sadly, is now affected with salmonella”